-- Use hand-signals to signal turning.
+- Use hand signals to signal to turn.

 - Give audible warning to pedestrians before passing.

-- Use lights at night — this is common-sense, but many cyclists fail to get headlights for their bicycles.
+- Use lights at night — this is common sense, but many cyclists fail to get headlights for their bicycles.
 In cities like Charlotte, there are plenty of street lights.
 So cyclists think headlights are not needed.
 The opposite is true.
 A white lamp is needed which can be seen from 200 feet to the front and a red lamp should be affixed to the rear which can be seen from 300 feet.

-- Keep all reflectors in good condition — likewise, your bike should have several reflectors on the front, back and in the spokes of the wheels.
+- Keep all reflectors in good condition — likewise, your bike should have several reflectors on the front, back, and in the spokes of the wheels.
 At night, these can be seen in the headlights of vehicles and, thus, provide warning and make it safer for you.

 - Carry child only in proper devices — if you are carrying a child with you, proceed with extra caution, avoid areas of high vehicular traffic and make sure you have a sling or a child seat or a trailer designed and approved for carrying children.

-- No dogs — if you are cycling on the roads and/or where traffic can expected, leave your dog at home.
+- No dogs — if you are cycling on the roads and/or where traffic can be expected, leave your dog at home.
 If the pet is small, make sure it is secured in a closed pet carrier which is itself secured to your bike.

 - No headsets or earphones.